Tumblefluff/digitized_karaoke_list/README.md

 A simple self-hosted PHP-based karaoke songbook management system with a public song list and an admin panel for managing songs.

+## Origins

+A local venue near me has karaoke every week, and the song list is a printed book.
+I gave the dj a pro-bono upgrade hosted on my homelab webserver.  ...and I wanted to share the code in case anyone else wants to set up their own for themselfs or someone else.
+*enjoy*

 ## Features

 - **Public Song List**: Viewable by all, with search and sorting functionality.